11+ of the Best Free + Paid Audiobook Apps to Listen to Your Next Read

 Hoopla

 What to know: Also connects with your local library, and in my case, includes the same check out limits as Libby.
-I have found the wait time on audiobooks in this app to be shorter because it might not be as popular, and I always recommend checking multiple library apps, as they do sometimes have different inventory.
+There is no wait time on audiobooks in this app, as your library has a set amount of uses per copy.
+I always recommend checking multiple library apps, as they do sometimes have different inventory.

 Boundless (previously Axis360)

 What to know: Yet another app to connect with your local library and read both eBooks and audiobooks.
 It’s my least favorite of the library apps, mostly because I’ve found it crashes often, and the user interface isn’t very friendly.
-It seems like the app hasn’t been updated in a while.
+It seems like the app hasn’t been updated in a while, but I heard back from the development team that they’re going to be launching a new version soon, which I’ll definitely look forward to.
 So it still works in a pinch, but the previous two are a far better experience in my opinion.

 Librivox